Ship Wake Detection in SAR Images via Sparse Regularization: Theoretical Preliminaries

-As GMC regularisation does not have an explicit formulation, the minimisation problem with the cost function in (\ref{equ:F}) constructed with a sparse GMC prior can be easily solved using proximal operators.
-Thus, we can rewrite the cost function as
+As GMC regularisation does not have an explicit formulation, the minimisation problem with the cost function in (\ref{equ:F}) can be solved using proximal operators.
+Thus, we rewrite the cost function as

 which leads to a minimax optimisation problem